Barry N. Malzberg: Early life and family

+Literary career

 Malzberg initially sought to establish himself as a playwright as well as a prose-fiction writer.
 In 1964, he returned to Syracuse University for graduate study in creative writing.
 Although he was awarded a Schubert Foundation Playwriting Fellowship (1964-1965) and the Cornelia Ward Creative Writing Fellowship (1965), he was unable to sell his work to any of the literary magazines of the era.
 Resolving not to be an "unpublished assistant professor of English," he left the program in 1965 to pursue a career as a freelance writer and agent for the Scott Meredith Literary Agency.
 Malzberg would intermittently continue with SMLA through the next several decades, being one of its last caretakers.

 His first published story was "The Bed" under the pseudonym "Nathan Herbert" in the men's magazine Wildcat.
 His first science fiction story ("We're Coming Through the Window") was published in the August 1967 issue of Galaxy.
 Malzberg frequently repurposed existing stories for his science fiction sales.
-He first found commercial and critical success with publication of his surreal novelette "Final War" in The Magazine of Fantasy and Science Fiction under the name K. M. O'Donnell in 1968.
+He first found commercial and critical success with publication of his surreal novelette "Final War" in The Magazine of Fantasy and Science Fiction under the name "K. M. O'Donnell" in 1968.

 He had been writing erotic novels using the pseudonym "Mel Johnson" but began writing erotic novels under his own name in 1968 for Maurice Girodias's Olympia Press.
 Many of his science short stories and novels in the late 1960s were published under the pseudonym "K. M. O'Donnell", derived from the surnames of Henry Kuttner, C. L. Moore, and their joint pseudonym "Lawrence O'Donnell."

 He was an editor at Escapade, a men's magazine, in early 1968.
 In the latter half of 1968 he edited Amazing Stories and Fantastic science fiction and fantasy-fiction magazines.
 He was the editor of the Science Fiction Writers of America Bulletin in 1969 until he was asked to resign because of a critical editorial he wrote about the NASA space program.

 Malzberg's writing style is distinctive, frequently employing long, elaborate sentences with few commas.
 Most of his science fiction books are short, present-tense narratives concerned exclusively with the consciousness of a single obsessive character.
 His themes, particularly in the novels Beyond Apollo (1972) and The Falling Astronauts (1971) about the US space exploration programme, include the dehumanisation effects of bureaucracy and technology; his treatment of these themes sometimes exhibits strong resemblances to Franz Kafka, accompanied by unreliable narrator techniques.
 In novels like Galaxies (1975) and Herovit's World (1973), Malzberg uses metafiction techniques to subject the heroic conventions and literary limitations of space opera to biting satire.